ssola/enabler/README.md

 }
 ```

 Finally you determined to test your new Feature in a new scenario.
 In this respect we only want to reveal it to logged in customers.For that logic we have implemented the Identifier filter.
-You only have to instantiate an Identity object with the purpose passing the required user data.
+You only have to instantiate an Identity object passing the required user data.
 In this case we must to pass the user id and group to which it belongs.

 ```php
 $identity = new Enabler\Identity(MyUserClass::getUserId(), MyUserClass::getGroup());